itod/pegkit/README.md

     lowercaseWord = { islower([LS(1) characterAtIndex:0]) }?
 Word;

 The Semantic Predicate part is the `{ ... }?`.
+Like Grammar Actions, Semantic Predicates are small snippets of Objective-C code embedded directly in your grammar.
 These can be placed anywhere in your grammar rules.
 They should contain either a single expression or a series of statements ending in a `return` statement which evaluates to a boolean value.
 This one contains a single expression.
 If the expression evaluates to **false**, matching of the current rule (`lowercaseWord` in this case) will **fail**.
 A **true** value will allow matching to proceed.

 There are also a number of convenience macros defined for your use in Predicates and Actions.